alberthgrande/math-problem-generator/README.md

 - I first read the README.md to gain a better understanding of how the assessment works.
 - I checked the documentation of Google AI Studio to learn how to implement it.
-- I used ChatGPT AI to improve development productivity.
+- I used ChatGPT AI and Claude AI to improve development productivity.

 ## Additional Features (Optional)